Evander Holyfield vs. Dwight Muhammad Qawi II: The fight

 In contrast to their previous fight, Holyfield would defeat Qawi in the fourth round by technical knockout.
 With almost a minute left in the round, Holyfield dropped Qawi on the seat of his trunks, though Qawi quickly got back up and continued the fight.
 Qawi attempted to fight back, but after missing a right hook, Holyfield countered with a right hand of his own that caught Qawi flush and sent him down again.
 Qawi was unable to answer the 10-count, giving Holyfield the victory by knockout at 2:30 of the round.

+Aftermath

+At a post match news conference afterward, Qawi's adviser Rock Newman announced that he was retiring, saying "Dwight said that his legs were not there tonight, that Holyfield is a very, very good champion, and that he was even stronger than Dwight thought he would be."